-The first thing to know is that the term day length is a misnomer.
-Scientific research has confirmed that it's actually the length of the dark periods, not the length of daylight periods, that controls plant growth.
-This fact was discovered long after day length became a widely used term in horticulture, and the name has stuck.
-Understanding the importance of dark periods can come in handy for the grower, though, because it can be used to trick plants about day length and force them into bloom outside their normal season.
+The first thing to know is that the term day length is a misnomer in this respect: Scientific research has confirmed that it's the length of the dark periods, not the length of daylight periods, that predominantly controls plant growth.
+This fact was discovered long after day length became a widely used term in horticulture, and the term has stuck.
+Understanding the importance of dark periods can come in handy for the grower, though, because it can be used to modify plants' response to day length, leading them to bloom outside their normal season.
 More on that later.

 Many plant species have day length triggers that determine when they grow vegetatively and when they bloom.
 They may be long-day plants or short-day plants.
-Some plants don't react to day length; they are called day-neutral.
+Some plants do not react to day length; they are called day-neutral.

-Most plants don't grow when day length is less than 10 hours.
-Even if the temperature is kept within the optimum range in a climate-controlled greenhouse, most plants will just sit dormant until the magic 10 hours of light per day arrives.
-See the chart below for examples of the period when day length is less than 10 hours.
+Most plants do not grow when day length is less than 10 hours.
+Even if the temperature is kept within the optimum range — for example, in a climate-controlled greenhouse — most plants will just sit dormant until the magic 10 hours of light per day arrives.

-Because most plants don't grow with less than 10 hours of daylight, winter greenhouse production requires supplemental lighting as well as supplemental heat.
+Because most plants won't grow when they receive less than 10 hours of daylight, winter greenhouse production requires supplemental lighting, as well as, oftentimes, supplemental heat.
 Lights can be turned on shortly before sunset to extend the length of the day.
-Or they can be turned on in the middle of the night for a short period of time, a procedure called night-interruption lighting.
+Or, they can be turned on in the middle of the night for a short period of time, a procedure called night-interruption lighting.

-This brings us back to the fact that it's the dark period that's important to plants: The short days of winter have long nights.
-If a grower breaks up those long nights by turning on lights in the middle of the night, some plants will act as though the night is short (and therefore the day is long) and behave just as they would in the middle of summer.
-Many bedding plant and cut-flower greenhouses use night-interruption lighting to force flowers to bloom in winter.
+This brings us back to the fact that it's the dark period that generally has a stronger regulatory effect on a plant's life cycle than the light period: The short days of winter have long nights.
+If a grower breaks up those long nights by turning on lights in the middle of the night, some plants will act as though the night is short (and, therefore, the day is long), and behave just as they would in the middle of summer.
+Many bedding plant and cut-flower greenhouse producers use night-interruption lighting to force flowers to bloom in winter.

 Even for growers who don't use supplemental lighting, the facts about day length are pertinent.
 Here are some examples of why day length may be a factor in gardening success:

 - Cauliflower starts to develop a head when days get shorter.
-That happens sooner in northern than in southern regions, which means cauliflower will produce sooner in Maine than in Virginia.
+That happens sooner in northern than in southern regions, which means cauliflower will produce a crop earlier in Maine than in Virginia.
 Cooler temperatures during head development also lead to better flavor.
-So cauliflower is an easier crop in the north than the south.
+So cauliflower is an easier crop in the north than in the south.

-- Basil doesn't grow during the short days of winter, even in a tropical greenhouse.
-Supplemental lighting and heat are required to get good winter yields, and in most places the energy costs are not justified by the income from a basil crop.
+- Basil does not grow during the short days of winter, even in a tropical greenhouse.
+Supplemental lighting and heat are required to get good winter yields, and in most places the energy costs must be weighed carefully against the income from a basil crop.

 - Flower growers are especially subject to the rules of day length because many of the most popular cut flowers have day length triggers.
-Rudbeckia, for example, grows vegetatively in short days and flowers under long days.
-If you plant them in early spring, they will grow big, healthy plants and send up bountiful long stems as the days get longer in summer.
-But if you plant them in late summer hoping for a fall crop, you will get few flowers on very short stems because the day length is too short to trigger blooming.
+Rudbeckia, for example, grows vegetatively during short days and flowers when days are long.
+If you plant Rudbeckia in early spring, you can grow big, healthy plants that send up bountiful long stems as the days get longer in summer.
+If you plant them in late summer, however, hoping for a fall crop, you will get few flowers on very short stems because the day length is too short to trigger blooming.